MartinYuanNJU/SEMScene/README.md

-# SEMScene
+# SEMScene: Semantic-Consistency Enhanced Multi-Level Scene Graph Matching for Image-Text Retrieval
-PyTorch implementation for SEMScene.
+PyTorch implementation for SEMScene model.
 SEMScene is a scene-graph based image-text retrieval method.
-The paper of this reasearch is currently under the review of **ACM TOMM**.
+The paper of this reasearch has been accepted by ACM Transactions on Multimedia Computing, Communications, and Applications (ACM TOMM) entitled "SEMScene: Semantic-Consistency Enhanced Multi-Level Scene Graph Matching for Image-Text Retrieval".

 # Requirements
 For all used packages in the model, please refer to the ```requirements.txt```.
 The Python version is 3.11.4.
 # Data